kyle11235/ruby-adventure/README.md

                 enable Size over lifetime
                 change to high to low

+                - sorting layer
+                renderer section > ordery in layer from 0 to 1

         - add effect to bot

                 drag smokeEffect object to create prefab, delete the object from scene